 Taylor Medical Group gets to the root of the problem by providing cutting-edge screening tests to identify men with decreased blood flow and nerve function, low testosterone levels, and other medical conditions i.e. high blood pressure and diabetes that can cause ED.
 We provide customized and state-of-the-art comprehensive therapies i.e. Sound wave therapy, testosterone hormone replacement, P shot, specialized IV nutritional treatments, and specially formulated nutritional supplements to treat many of the reversible causes of ED, Peyronie’s disease, and premature ejaculation.*

-Taylor Medical Group is one of the most experienced medical practice for ED acoustic shockwave therapy in Atlanta.
-We are one of the first medical clinic trained and certified to perform ED acoustic therapy for erectile dysfunction and male enhancement treatment.
+Taylor Medical Group is one of the most experienced medical practices for ED acoustic shockwave therapy in Atlanta.
+We are one of the first medical clinics trained and certified to perform ED acoustic therapy for erectile dysfunction and male enhancement treatment.
 We have performed hundreds of shock wave treatments.
 Our doctors have worked closely with Dr. Richard Gains, who developed the treatment protocols for soundwave ED treatment.
-We offer many cutting edge therapies such as testosterone replacement pellets and the P shot™.
+We offer many cutting-edge therapies such as testosterone replacement pellets and the P shot™.
 Eldred B. Taylor, M.D. is a world-renown anti-aging and functional medicine expert on hormone replacement and sexual dysfunction.
 To date, he has trained and educated hundreds of physicians and health care providers on male and female hormone replacement therapy and sexual health.

 What is Erectile Dysfunction